Updated: October 23rd, 2022

-“Yannick, how can I efficiently learn to play drums for beginners?” – I’ve heard this question so many times that I though it might be about time to write up my thoughts on it.
-That way, you can access it whenever you want – and I can be much more specific and thoughtful in what I say.
+“Yannick, how can I efficiently learn to play drums as a beginner?” – I’ve heard this question so many times that I thought it’s time to write down my exact thoughts of the topic.

 Are you ready to become a drummer?